 D.Game – Young Innovators

 D.Game is an international project on sustainable education and community engagement co-funded by EIT Climate-KIC through the Young Innovators Program which is aimed at secondary schools.

 The project is carried out in nine countries and is led by Aalto University in collaboration with the Polytechnic University of Catalonia, University of Lausanne, and Stantec SpA.

 The D.Game is an international project promoting sustainability education and community engagement co-funded by EIT Climate-KIC through the Young Innovators Program, which is aimed at secondary schools.
 The project is carried out in nine countries and is led by Aalto University in collaboration with the Polytechnic University of Catalonia, University of Valencia, and Stantec SpA.

-D.Game project’s organizers will offer an online course on sustainability education for high school teachers on the 16th, 23rd and 30th of September 2021 from 15:00 to 18:00 CET.
-The online course consists of 3 meetings of 3 hours each and is taught in English through Zoom.
+D.Game project’s organizers will offer an online course on sustainability education for high school teachers on the 22nd, 24th, 29th of November and 1st December 2021.
+The online course consists of 4 meetings of 3 hours each and is taught in English through Zoom.

 The course will provide teachers with novel tools for understanding systemic innovation and for the co-creation of local sustainability initiatives.
 In addition, it proposes a pedagogical method that stimulates creativity and participation.

 During the three sessions of the course, participants will:

 1) Explore key aspects of sustainability transitions such as social, cultural, and behavioural factors

 2) Learn techniques that encourage active listening and collective intelligence in the classroom